 Everyone has BRCA1 and BRCA2 genes (BReast CAncer gene one and BReast CAncer gene two).
 The function of BRCA genes is to repair cell damage and keep breast cells growing normally.
-But when these genes are abnormal and are passed from generation to generation, they don’t function normally and breast cancer risk increases.
-Abnormal BRCA1 and BRCA2 genes may account for up to 10% of all breast cancers.
-Women with an abnormal BRCA1 or BRCA2 gene can have up to an 80% risk of being diagnosed with breast cancer; they also have a higher risk of ovarian, colon, pancreatic, and thyroid cancers, as well as melanoma.
+But when these genes have mutations and are passed from generation to generation, they don’t function normally and breast cancer risk increases.
+BRCA1 and BRCA2 mutations may account for up to 10% of all breast cancers.
+Women with a BRCA1 or BRCA2 mutation can have up to a 72% risk of being diagnosed with breast cancer; they also have a higher risk of ovarian, colon, pancreatic, and thyroid cancers, as well as melanoma.

 Many people were concerned that Myriad’s exclusive rights to the BRCA genes was stopping scientists from developing more effective and cheaper ways to test for abnormal BRCA1 and BRCA2 genes, as well as limiting development of new treatments.

 Others were upset that Myriad’s patent meant that only one BRCA gene test was available, so there was no opportunity for a second opinion.